Roasted Summer Squash with Garlic and Parmesan

 Garlic Roasted Artichokes with Pesto Dipping Sauce ~ The Food Charlatan

 Roasted Onions in Parmesan Cream Wine Sauce ~ BellyFull

 Roasted Radishes with Soy Sauce and Sesame Seeds ~ Kalyn’s Kitchen

-- 4 medium or 8 small zucchini or yellow summer squash (Use a combination for a more colorful dish if you have both types.)
+- 4 medium or 8 small zucchini or yellow summer squash (see notes)

-- 10-20 large garlic cloves, peeled (We used peeled garlic which came in a package, which was fine for this.
-I would definitely use the larger amount of garlic if possible.)
+- 10 large garlic cloves, peeled (We used peeled garlic which came in a package, which was fine for this.
+Use more or less garlic to taste.))